The Department of Health today published the next in the series of weekly results from its COVID-19 Infection Survey (CIS).

 Due to the relatively small number of tests and positive swab results within our sample, credible intervals are wide and therefore results should be interpreted with caution.

-- Modelling suggests the percentage of people testing positive decreased in Northern Ireland in the most recent two weeks, but the trend was uncertain in the week ending 16th October.
+- Modelling suggests the trend in the percentage of people testing positive was uncertain in the week ending 13 November in Northern Ireland.

 More information on individual variants and where they were first detected is available on the government variant dashboard.

-Since the end of July 2021, infections compatible with the Delta variant have been the most common in all four UK countries.
-The most recent results show over 99% of all coronavirus (COVID-19) infections, where a genetic sequence could be obtained, were the Delta variant.
-Due to this high proportion of a single variant, a breakdown of infections by variant has not been included.
+Infections compatible with the Delta variant have been the most common since the end of May 2021 in England, and since the end of July 2021 in all four UK countries.
+The most recent results show over 99% of all coronavirus (COVID-19) infections, where a genetic sequence could be obtained, were genetically compatible with the Delta variant or its descendants.
+Due to this high proportion with the same gene positivity pattern, a breakdown of infections by variant based on gene positivity patterns has not been included.
 The main variant analysis was last published on the 23 July 2021, where more details can be found.
 Infections by variant will continue to be monitored and the charts and analysis will be introduced when considered helpful.

 ONS has published a blog where more can be read about COVID-19 variants.